n1k0/nicolas.perriault.net/_posts/code/2013/2013-07-23-testing-frontend-javascript-code-using-mocha-chai-and-sinon.md

 title: Testing your frontend JavaScript code using mocha, chai, and sinon
 date: 2013-07-23
 categories: code
-tags: programming javascript frontend testing
+tags: programming javascript frontend testing webdev
 ---

 As rich Web application complexity grows, if you want to keep your sanity, you need to unit test your frontend JavaScript code.